Semperoper: Present-day administration and operations

 Today, the orchestra for most operas is the Sächsische Staatskapelle Dresden.
 The Generalmusikdirektor (GMD) of the Semperoper is normally a different conductor from that of the Staatskapelle when it presents concerts.
 Exceptions have been Karl Böhm, Hans Vonk, and Fabio Luisi who have held both positions.
-Whilst the Semperoper does not have a GMD as of 2015, the current chief conductor of the Staatskapelle Dresden is Christian Thielemann, as of the 2012/13 season.
+Whilst the Semperoper does not have a GMD as of 2015, the chief conductor of the Staatskapelle Dresden was Christian Thielemann, as of the 2012/13 season.
 The current Intendant (General Manager) of the company is Wolfgang Rothe.

 Since the 2018–2019 season, the Intendant of the Semperoper is Peter Theiler.
 In May 2021, his initial contract as Intendant was extended through the 2023–2024 season, at which time Theiler is scheduled to conclude his tenure in the post.
 In June 2021, the Semperoper announced the appointment of Nora Schmid as the incoming Intendantin of the company (the second woman to hold the post, after Ulrike Hessler), effective with the 2024–2025 season.